rasmusbrandt/DistributedBaseStationClustering.jl/README.md

 The scripts in the root directory can be used for exploratory simulations.

-## Journal paper results
-The results in the journal paper are available in the `batch/tsp` subdirectory on the `tsp2016` branch.
-The code in this branch is compatible with both Julia 0.3 and 0.4.

 ## Asilomar paper results
 The results in the Asilomar conference paper are available in the `batch/asilomar` subdirectory on the `asilomar2015` branch.
 Since this branch is older, its code is only compatible with Julia 0.3.

+## TSIPN paper results
+The results in the TSIPN journal paper are available in the `batch/tsp` subdirectory on the `tsipn2016` branch.

 ### Software Dependencies
 [CoordinatedPrecoding.jl][CoordinatedPrecodingJL] is used as a supporting framework for the simulations.